lucidrains/byol-pytorch/README.md

 Update 2: A <a href="https://arxiv.org/abs/2010.10241">new paper</a> has successfully replaced batch norm with group norm + weight standardization, refuting that batch statistics are needed for BYOL to work

+Update 3: It <a href="https://arxiv.org/abs/2011.10566">turns out</a> even the momentum encoder is not necessary.
+You can have fully functioning self-supervised learning without negative pairs nor the exponential moving average of the target encoder.
+I'll update BYOL later with a flag that will allow you to turn off the EMA and break feature parity with 'SimSiam'.

 <a href="https://www.youtube.com/watch?v=YPfUiOMYOEE">Yannic Kilcher's excellent explanation</a>

 ## Install